 Net & other typical payment terms for contractors and SMBs

-Ηaving and keeping the total control over the invoicing process from the invoice creation and emailing to the eventual payment is critical.
-Not only for your cash flow but also for your professional reputation.
+Ηaving and keeping total control over the invoicing process from the invoice creation and emailing to the eventual payment is critical.
+Not only for your cash flow but also your professional reputation.
 The choices you make regarding the payment process matter.
 Planning well before setting the invoice due date is crucial.
-That is the reason we have decided to lay out in the open the typical payment terms for contractors and SMBs, including the much-used net ones.
+That is the reason we have decided to discuss the typical payment terms for contractors and SMBs, including the much-used net ones.

 To create the perfect invoice, you need to build a strong payment terms and conditions section.
-Describing clearly and in detail, your net payment terms or your preferred ones will result in your clients knowing when and how to pay you for your services.
+Describing clearly and in detail your payment terms will result in your clients knowing when and how to pay you for your services.
 At the same time, any prompts like discounts or late payment penalties should also be stated a priori.
 All this information can prevent clients from paying late and cash flow problems from arising.

 So, let’s dive into the range of the typical payment terms for contractors, like you, and how you can work with them when invoicing a client.